MonicaisHer/edgex-go/snap/README.md

 In addition, if you are using snapcraft with multipass VM's, you can speedup development by using `snapcraft try` and `snap try`:

-1. Clean your multipass VM
+1. Clean all the parts (optional to ensure a clean start)

 ```bash
 snapcraft clean